aldur/aldur.github.io/_posts/2024-10-29-aldur-blog.md

   readers.
 ---

-As a small reward for managing to write a bit more lately, I decided to set-up a proper domain: here comes [https://aldur.blog](https://aldur.blog)!
+As a small reward for managing to write a bit more lately, I decided to set up a proper domain: here comes [aldur.blog](https://aldur.blog)!

+This post details the few steps I took to migrate.
+If it all went as expected, you might already be there, and you won't notice a thing.
+If instead you find anything broken, please let me know (you will find my contact info in the footer).

+## Migrating

-It is time to migrate (again) and redirect readers from the previous domain to our new home.
+We will have to migrate (again) and redirect readers from the previous domain to the new home.
 [Last year](https://aldur.blog/articles/2023/10/15/migrating-to-cloudflare-pages#preparing) I built some experience with it when migrating away from GitHub pages.
 This time it will be a bit easier, because the host (Cloudflare) is not changing.
 We just